 - High C/High K: The Big Hurt

-Remember, you’re not trying to predict the future--just tell plausible stories about what might happen.
+Remember, you’re not trying to predict the future--just tell plausible stories about what might happen in order plan appropriately.

-Remember, you’re still not predicting the future.
+Remember, you’re still not trying to predict the future.
 But you are finding initiatives—like partnering--that make you stronger in every, or almost every scenario.

-See how it works?
+That's how it works.
 Four scenarios.
-Not a single one likely to occur exactly.
-But all useful in generating strategic options and new ideas--not to mention surprising the heck out of Lois Lane.
+Not a single one likely to occur exactly as described.
+But all useful in generating strategic options and new ideas.

 Schwartz adds a few additional considerations.
 Beware of settling on three scenarios, because the one “in the middle” is often treated as the “most likely.”
 This undermines the advantages of multi-scenario planning.
 And avoid assigning probabilities.
 Also, remember to use names that telegraph the scenario logic.
 Make them vivid and memorable.